Saskatchewan Knights of Columbus Charitable Foundation Endowment Funds

 Additional information can be provided by contacting a member of the Board of Directors and/or our Foundation office.

-There are currently eight Endowment Funds that are approved:
+There are currently nine Endowment Funds that are approved:

 Fr.
 O’Leary Columbian Society Endowment Fund